-Stop trying to change your boyfriend – or save your relationship
+Stop trying to change him – or hoping you can save your relationship

-It doesn’t matter what you think about him or how much love you gave him.
+It doesn’t matter what you think about your boyfriend or how much love you gave him.
 You’ll never change him, make him healthier, or get him back.
-Don’t chase him or beg him to come back to you.
+Don’t chase your boyfriend or beg him to come back to you.
 It hurts, but you can’t have the relationship you wanted.
-It’s as simple – and as terrible – as that.
-He doesn’t love you the way you love him.
+It’s as simple – and as sad – as that.
+Your boyfriend doesn’t love you the way you love him.
 No matter what you do, you won’t change his mind or make him love you.